North East England: Secondary

 At General Certificate of Secondary Education (GCSE) level, the region's performance is similar to that of other largely urban areas, although its results are generally below the national average.
 Middlesbrough tends to perform the worst, and to produce results well below the national average.
 Local education authorities (LEAs) in the North East have improved at GCSE in recent years.
 North Tyneside performed the best in 2011, followed by Gateshead, Northumberland, and Darlington.
 No LEA in the North-East was above the 2011 national GCSE average.
 South Tyneside was the lowest for the English Baccalaureate, followed by Middlesbrough and Hartlepool.
 Gateshead and North Tyneside were the highest, and Gateshead was the only LEA above the national average for this measure.

 The region's parochial schools tend to perform better at GCSE: these include St Thomas More Catholic School, Blaydon; Emmanuel College, Gateshead; All Saints Academy, Ingleby Barwick; The English Martyrs School, Hartlepool; St Bede's Catholic School, Lanchester and the Carmel College, Darlington.
 Other regional schools that perform well include Whitley Bay High School, Marden High School in Cullercoats, the Macmillan Academy in Middlesbrough, Park View School in Chester-le Street and the Hurworth School near Darlington.
 Northumberland schools have a three-tier system, 12 year olds go into high school instead of 11 year olds going into a secondary school.

 Dame Allan's Schools, Royal Grammar School (NRGS), Barnard Castle School and Durham School are all members of The Headmasters' and Headmistresses' Conference.
 The Central Newcastle High School and the Royal Grammar School were named as among the nation's top 100 independent schools in 2006.
 Durham School is considered to be one of the oldest schools in the UK, and its Old Boys were the founding members of the original Newcastle Falcons Rugby club.
 Mowden Hall School, a selective day and boarding prep school in Northumberland, is another independent school.
-In the region, school children from Northumberland are most likely to attend university, followed by Stockton on Tees and North Tyneside.
-Some secondary schools in the region are also sixth-forms colleges.